 The online assessment system will produce feedback information about where your child did well and where further support is required.
 Your child’s teacher will use this feedback to help plan next steps and provide further support as appropriate.
 Providing the right support at the right time will help to ensure your child can reach his or her potential.

-Reporting informs parents/carers of progress.
-Through a range of approaches, including a written Termly Pupil Progress Report and verbal reports to parents at Parent / Carer ‘Open’ and ‘Appointment’ afternoons / evenings held during the Autumn and Spring terms, parents/carers
+Reporting informs parents/carers of progress in learning and achievement.
+This will be through a range of approaches including meetings at parents’ evenings or in written form.
+We provide a written Pupil Progress Report in the Autumn and Summer Terms and verbal reports to parents at Parent / Carer ‘Open’ and ‘Appointment’ afternoons / evenings held during the Autumn and Spring terms.

 At P7 and S3, teachers will work with children and young people to prepare profiles which will highlight their achievements over a period of time and summarise their learning journey at key points of transition.